The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-When using solely the first approach, there is a considerable risk that, in an analysis according to a theory based on questionable approximations, one misinterprets some insulating samples close to the MIT as metallic.
-Thus, since $\sigma(T = {\rm const.} > 0, x)$ seems to be continuous, it is not unlikely that one only gets out what is put into the model used in the data analysis, that is the continuity of $\sigma(T = 0,x)$.
-In this sense, analyses based only on augmented power law fits exhibit a substantial bias in favor of a continuous MIT.
+It is important to note that, when using solely the first approach, one demands only one of two necessary conditions for the validity of Eq.\ (\ref{apl}) to be satisfied.
+Thus, in such an analysis, there is a considerable risk that some insulating samples very close to the MIT are misinterpreted as metallic.
+Therefore, since the function $\sigma(T = {\rm const.}, x)$ seems to be continuous at the MIT for any $T > 0$, it is not unlikely that one only gets out what is put into the model used in the data analysis, that is the continuity of $\lim_{T \rightarrow 0} \sigma(T,x)$.
+For this reason, {\it analyses based solely on augmented power law fits without careful applicability checks exhibit a substantial bias in favor of a continuous MIT.}

 The way out of this dilemma is to consider another observable additionally to $\sigma(T)$.
 To that end, however, it is not necessary to measure a further transport coefficient or some thermodynamic observable.
-Already considering a specific derivative of $\sigma(T)$ can be very helpful as will be explained in Subsects.\ II.F and II.H.
-The situation concerning the incorporation of further physical observables will be discussed in Subsect.\ II.G.
+Already considering a specific derivative of $\sigma(T)$ can be very helpful as will be explained in Subsections 2.6 and 2.8.
+The situation concerning the incorporation of alternative observables will be discussed in Subsection 2.7.